-Criteria Y/N Applicant is a (1) Federally recognized California Native American tribes; (2) non-federally recognized California Native American tribes on the contact list maintained by the Native American Heritage Commission; (3) members of a Federally recognized or non-federally recognized California Native American tribe; and (4) nonprofit groups with 501(c) status with connections to or on behalf of eligible tribes.
-Y/N The project is located in one or more SGMA critically overdrafted basins managed under an approved groundwater sustainability plan or alternate plan; one or more high- or medium-priority groundwater basins where a state emergency drought declaration has been declared; or a combination of the two.
+Applicant is a (1) Federally recognized California Native American tribes; (2) non-federally recognized California Native American tribes on the contact list maintained by the Native American Heritage Commission; (3) members of a Federally recognized or non-federally recognized California Native American tribe; and (4) nonprofit groups with 501(c) status with connections to or on behalf Y/N of eligible tribes.
+The project is located in one or more SGMA critically overdrafted basins managed under an approved groundwater sustainability plan or alternate plan; one or more high- or medium-priority groundwater basins where a state emergency drought declaration has been declared; or a combination of the two.
 Y/N Application is for an eligible project type.
-Y/N Application is complete.
+Y/N Application is complete and was received by the deadline.
 Y/N The proposed project provides groundwater sustainability benefits.
 Y/N The proposed project provides benefits in addition to groundwater sustainability benefits.
 Additional benefits include community health, economic wellbeing, habitat, renewable energy, or climate benefits.
 Projects that are conducted on lands that are least viable for irrigated agriculture and that contribute to resource connectivity (e.g., connectivity of habitat, agricultural landscapes, renewable energy centers, etc.) will receive priority for funding.
 Y/N The benefits provided by the proposed project will last for at least ten years.
-Y/N The proposed project meets at least three goals of the program and provides at least one desired outcome for project development or implementation grants, as relevant.
+Y/N The proposed project meets at least three goals of the program and at least one desired outcome for project development or implementation grants, as relevant.
 Y/N The applicant has the fiscal and administrative control systems to adequately oversee the expenditure of the grant.
 Y/N The funding request is reasonable and commensurate with the work required to complete the project.
-Y/N The applicant has access to the site.
 Y/N